dfensgmbh/biz.dfch.CS.Examples.Odata/README.md

 ## Issues

-* There is currently an issue that I cannot automatically detect the port of the server instance; but instead have to hard code it.
+* There is currently an issue that I cannot automatically detect the port of the server instance (see #1); but instead have to hard code it.
 A workaround might be to parse the service refrence file.
 But I have not implemented that.

 * Using HTTP mehtods such as `PATCH` and `BATCH` is only implicitly possible by setting the respective parameters on the container.
 The same holds true for media formatting (`JSON` vs `XML`).